YCChenVictor/blog-frontend/_posts/software/data_structure_and_algorithm/2023-03-08-solve-problem.md

 ## Introduction

-This article describes how to solve problems related to data structure and alogrithm.
+This article describes how to solve problems related to data structure and algorithm.

 ## Why?